amantus-ai/llm-codes/README.md

 ### API Rate Limits?

-The app includes a 1-month cache to minimize API calls.
+The app includes a 30-day cache to minimize API calls.
 If you're hitting rate limits:

 - Reduce crawl depth
 - Lower maximum URLs
 - Wait for cached results
+- Consider setting up Redis cache for better performance

+### Redis Cache Setup

+For production use, we recommend setting up Redis cache:

+1. Sign up for [Upstash](https://upstash.com) (free tier available)
+2. Create a Redis database
+3. Add the credentials to your environment variables
+4. The app will automatically use Redis for caching

+Benefits:
+- Cache persists across deployments
+- Shared cache across all instances
+- Automatic compression for large documents
+- ~70% reduction in Firecrawl API calls

 ### Deployment Issues?